Skip to content

 Golden Circle Tours with Kerið Crater

 If you are unsure about driving or want to enjoy the scenery then many of the day tours from Reykjavík include Kerið Crater.
 Have a look at the options and book.
-These tours are including the crater more often, especially if the tour is focused on the quieter parts of the Golden Circle.
+These tours include the crater more often, especially if the tour is focused on the quieter parts of the Golden Circle.

 EXPLORE A TOUR OF KERIÐ CRATER